ActuallyAdequate/chimaera/core/rules/injury.md

 ## Injury

-Fighting other creatures is achieved by Dealing Injuries to the Body Parts Of creatures, this is how you can break a creatures Body Parts and eventually defeat them.
+Fighting other creatures is achieved by Dealing Injuries to the Body Parts of other creatures, this is how you can break a creatures Body Parts and eventually defeat them.

 ### Injury Types